-We like to keep our show FREE to the public and and by contributing as little as $1 a month you’re helping keep the Bay Area music and arts scene healthy and vibrant.
-We’ve hosted Jerry Harrison of Talking Heads, Jonathan Richman, Nicki Bluhm and many other amazing musical acts including Jello Biafra and Chuck Prophet (pictured below.)
+By contributing as little as $5 a month you’re helping the Bay Area music and arts scene stay healthy and vibrant.
+We’ve hosted John Oates, Bob Weir & Steve Earle (pictured below), Chris Robinson, Jerry Harrison of Talking Heads, Jonathan Richman, Nicki Bluhm, Jello Biafra and Chuck Prophet as well as authors Dave Eggers and Joel Selvin among many others.
 Please support us by clicking HERE

 Eoin Harrington is a longtime friend stemming back over 15 years with regular appearances on the KFOG Morning Show and the Local Scene CD.
 Along with his charming wit, Eoin brings a unique spin to Irish traditional tunes as well as his “blue-eyed soul’ originals.

 Sin Silver is an Irish singer songwriter based in the East Bay.
 With a unique style, her ‘Irish piano’ and angelic voice, Sin Silver is a treat live.
 Whether she is playing originals or Irish covers, Sin Silver is someone that deserves to be heard live.

 From his first gigs with the legendary Mother Hips all the way up to his recent debut solo album, ‘Songs From A Golden Dream,’ Greg Loiacono has always been driven by one unwavering desire: to connect.
 In music, he found a direct conduit to the soul, a miraculous means by which to inspire and unite, and it’s guided him like a compass throughout his remarkable career.
 Whether Loiacono’s fronting a band, guesting with peers like Phil Lesh or Chris Robinson, or onstage by himself, it’s all part of a never-ending quest to generate and celebrate the magic of shared human experience.